-RULE 3 - SELECTION OF QUALIFIED PERSONS FOR BOARD MEMBERSHIF AND EXECUTIVE MANAGEMENT:
+RULE THREE - SELECTION OF QUALIFIED PERSONS FOR BOARD MEMBERSHIP AND EXECUTIVE MANAGEMENT:

-NOMINATION AND REMUNERATION COMMITTEE:
+NOMINATION AND BONUSES COMMITTEE:

-The Nomination and Remuneration Committee shall be considered as emerging and specialized committee composed of members of the Board of Directors.
+The Nomination and Bonuses Committee shall be considered as emerging and specialized committee composed of members of the Board of Directors.
 The Committee shall undertake a number of the following main tasks:

-- To prepare recommendations to the Board of Directors regarding the proposed nominations through the comprehensive framework and transparent appointment of directors and senior management;

-- Establish a clear policy for the bonuses of the Board of Directors and Executive Management;
+- To prepare recommendations to the Board of Directors regarding the proposed nominations through the comprehensive framework and transparent appointment of directors and senior management; - Establish a clear policy for the bonuses of the Board of Directors and Executive Management; - Preparation of a detailed report on bonuses to members of the Board of Directors and Executive Management; - -Making sure not precluded independence of the independent member of the Board of Directors.

-"FIRST TAKAFUL" FOR 2017:

-the Board of Directors and Executive Management;

--Making sure not precluded independence of the independent member of the Board of Directors.

-FORMATION OF THE COMMITTEE: